eslunar/eslunar.github.io/readme.md

 Features:
 - simple module import and exports
-- supports all javascript libraries
-- supports basic lua packages
+- supports JS and lua libraries
 - close interaction with the DOM
 - asynchronous code via coroutines
 - plays nicely with other frameworks, e.g Jquery